 Featured Speakers at ASTC 2020

-ASTC Virtual 2020 Annual Conference will feature several plenary sessions that will bring the entire community together:
+The ASTC Virtual 2020 Annual Conference featured several plenary sessions to bring the entire community together:

 - Opening and Keynote – Monday, October 19